MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure.md

 Also, learn how to [configure a remote database](configure-remote-database.md) (SQL Server or PostgreSQL) in place of the default SQLite database.

+>![Important!]
+>The operationalization feature is supported on Windows Server 2012, Windows Werver 2016, and Ubuntu 14.04, Ubuntu 16.04, CentOS/RHEL 7.x.

 #### Enhanced Security

 [!include[Security Introduction](../includes/o16n/security-intro.md)]